QingfangLiu/bhutan_climate_modeling/README.md

 - `data/` – Mixed meteorological datasets, including raw and auxiliary data sources
 - `docs/` – Flood prediction ML workflow documentation
 - `era5_data_excel/` – ERA5 climate variables downsampled to 6-hour intervals and saved in Excel format
 - `era5_data_grib_raw/` – Raw ERA5 climate data in GRIB format, organized by variable and year
+- `flood_data/` – Cleaned and merged historical flood records for Bhutan (1979–2025), with source tracking and standardized formatting
 - `processed_MET_data/` – Cleaned and standardized meteorological data from each weather station
 - `world_boundaries_for_bhutan_map/` – Shapefiles and boundary data used for Bhutan mapping
 - `README.md` – Project overview and usage instructions